Roseselsa Ceramics MK2

 ![]() |

 Since the app currently offers no graphic or parametric EQ, the practical recommendation is simple: use the HiFi profile.
-For listeners who want fractionally more treble definition and upper-harmonic clarity, the hardware has the headroom for a gentle shelf lift around 8–12kHz — but this is an optional refinement rather than a correction of any meaningful flaw.
+For listeners who want a little more treble clarity, the hardware has headroom for a gentle boost around 8–12kHz — but this is an optional tweak rather than a fix for any meaningful flaw.

 Rating Explanation